Welcome to St John’s Nursery

 Miss Devaney is our class teacher in Nursery.

-Miss Young and Mrs Rawes are our Teaching Assistants.
+Miss Young and Mrs Forsythe are our Nursery Nurses.

 The nursery has a Key Person system which ensures your child has the opportunity to form a strong relationship with a particular adult, who will get to know their individual strengths and personality.
 Your child will be allocated a Key Person who they will work with individually and in small groups and who will be the first point of contact for any questions you may have.